← Back to Topics

 Mistake 18: Assuming State Conformity

-• Plan for potential state tax liability
+• Prepare for potential state tax liabilities where non-conformity exists.

-• Consult state tax professionals
+• Consult state tax professionals to navigate the complexities of state tax law.

 Planning Mistakes